sewerynmi/shelter-data-api-nodejs/README.md

 > Then run `npm start` to start the app

-You need to have Docker and Docker Compose installed on your system.
+> You need to have Docker and Docker Compose installed on your system.
 MySQL database starts as a docker container.

 All required informations related to DB name, login and password are stored in `docker-compose.yml` file.

-> Running app in the background with package `pm2` : `pm2 start npm --name "api" -- start` .
-To install pm2 run command `npm install pm2@latest -g`

-> Keep the app running on startup with pm2.
+> Optional: Running app in the background with package `pm2` : `pm2 start npm --name "api" -- start` .
+To install pm2 run command `npm install pm2@latest -g`.
+Keep the app in running on startup with pm2.
 Use command: `pm2 startup`

 # Homelessness API Endpoints